 (Copy the URL of your feed)

-Like feed readers, WordPress also has the ability to process RSS/XML feeds.
+Like feed readers, WordPress also has the ability to process XML/RSS feeds and convert these into human-readable content.

-Adding RSS Feeds To Your WP Site
+Adding RSS Feeds To Your Site

-How To Add RSS Feeds To Your WordPress Sidebar
+Adding RSS Feeds To Your WordPress Sidebar

-(Let’s add content from an RSS feed to the WordPress sidebar)
+(Add content from an RSS feed to your sidebar)

-Next, log into your wordPress Dashboard and go to Appearance > Widget paste the feed into a new RSS widget …
+Next, paste the feed into an RSS widget …

-To learn more about adding content to sidebars using widgets, go here:
+To learn more about using widgets, go here:

-(RSS Feed Added To WordPress Sidebar Menu)
+(RSS Feed Added To WordPress Sidebar)

 Add Your WordPress RSS Feed To Search Consoles